artemmavrin/StatTools/README.md

-# MLTools
+# StatTools

-Machine learning and statistical inference algorithms implemented in Python (version 3.6 or later).
+Statistical learning and inference algorithms implemented in pure Python (version 3.6 or later).

 ## Examples